The risks and considerations of Eating Expired Ham

 • Listeria: Expired ham can harbor Listeria monocytogenes, a bacterium that causes listeriosis.
 Symptoms include fever, muscle aches, nausea, and in severe cases, it can lead to meningitis or septicemia.

-• Salmonella: Eating expired ham contaminated with Salmonella can result in symptoms like diarrhea, abdominal cramps, and fever.
+• Salmonella: Eating expired ham contaminated with Salmonella can can increase the likelihood of symptoms like diarrhea, abdominal cramps, and fever.

 Food Spoilage: